Matrix and Gnosticism

 Exile of Gods, Heroes, and Monsters

-An old maxim teaches that nothing is in the intellect that was not first in the senses.
-But it is also true that the intellect combines at its whim the materials it gathers from the tumultuous well from which it receives them.
-That well opens onto an abyss not only of the ignoramus, but also of the gaze that seeks compassion.
+An old maxim has it that nothing is in the intellect that was not first in the senses.
+But it is also true that the intellect combines at its whim the materials it gathers from the tumultuous well that delivers them.
+That well opens onto an abyss not only of the ignoramus but also of the gaze that seeks compassion.
 Stories are built in common — at least their unspoken part, the part made of sharp edges beneath the light that sets some days apart from others.
-From there the gods have arisen, with no one apparently having summoned them.
+From there the gods arose, with no one apparently having summoned them.
 From there too the heroes and the monsters: enemies and lovers, as courage and panic are, as life and death are.
 And at their centre of mass, sacrifice.

 Read more